Washington's 9th legislative district

 Washington's 9th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
-The sprawling rural district includes all of Adams, Asotin, Franklin, Garfield, and Whitman counties as well as parts of Spokane County.
+The sprawling rural district includes all of Asotin, Columbia, Garfield, Lincoln, and Whitman counties as well as parts of Adams and Spokane counties.
 The district resides in the extreme southeast of the state, bordering Oregon to the south and Idaho to the east.

 The mostly rural district is represented by state senator Mark Schoesler and state representatives Mary Dye (position 1) and Joe Schmick (position 2), all Republicans.